Survival Analysis

 Below the coefficients table and model fit statistics, MIDAS displays diagnostics for the proportional hazards assumption.
 The Cox model assumes that covariate effects are constant over time — this is the proportional hazards assumption (details).
 When it breaks down, can only be interpreted as a weighted average over time.

-Tests the association between scaled Schoenfeld residuals and time (Grambsch & Therneau, 1994).
+Displays the correlation between scaled Schoenfeld residuals and time for each covariate (Grambsch & Therneau, 1994).
 Uses the KM time transformation .

 | Column | Description |